 The Disney parks are like their own world, so once arriving in Orlando, you might not need your car at all.
 From the Orlando airport, you can hop aboard the Mickey Express, which drops you off at all onsite resorts.
 Buses operate between the parks, to Disney Springs, and to all Disney properties.
 Parking is available at the Magic Kingdom but driving isn’t necessary unless you’re staying offsite or planning on going to another Orlando park later in the day.
 The Monorail and watercraft can also be used to get to other resorts and parks.

 You don’t have to stay at one of the Disney resorts for your visit to the Magic Kingdom, but it can be nice for your first time.
 Hotels range in price from $50 per night campground sites to $500 per night luxury rooms.
 Select one of the “Magic Kingdom area resorts,” including Wilderness Lodge, Contemporary Resort, Polynesian Village, and Grand Floridian.
-Benefits to staying onsite are the use of MagicBands, easy transportation to and from the parks, and early access to the parks.
+The benefits of staying onsite are the use of MagicBands, easy transportation to and from the parks, and early access to the parks.

 If you don’t end up staying at the Disney resorts, there are plenty right outside the gates to Epcot in Lake Buena Vista.
 Nickelodeon has its own kid-friendly hotel and the Sheraton is a resort with multiple pools and options.
 B Resort and Spa has amenities for adults and children alike.